robintrayler/collagen_demineralization/reviewer_comments.md

 >> *"After all mineral had been removed, as evidenced by a translucent pale yellow collagen replica, the residue was washed 15 times ..."* [@tuross1988]

+> We welcome additional references or citations to include.

 ## Minor comments
 * Abstract (page 1): SIA of bone and dentinal collagen is more commonly used on more recent archaeological remains (human and nonhuman fauna) than on extinct human and animal remains (where collagen preservation is more variable).
 I would rephrase this sentence to reflect this.

 > We do not feel that stable isotope analysis on extinct taxa is rare.
 Yes, collagen isotope extraction is easier, and therefore more common, when working with more recent archaeological remains but it not uncommon with older material.
 Collagen isotope analysis is routinely used on Late Pleistocene fossils [@coltrain2004; @fox-dobbs2008; @fox-dobbs2006; @fox-dobbs2005; @landry2021; @fuller2020] including extinct human species [@bocherens2005; @bocherens2009].
-Furthermore, *extinct* does not necessarily imply pre-Holocene and many recently extinct faunas have been investigated using stable isotope analysis of collagen including lemurs [@crowley2011], Moas [@rawlence2016], and giant tortoises [@vandersluis2014].
+Furthermore, *extinct* does not necessarily imply pre-Holocene and many recently extinct faunas have been investigated using stable isotope analysis of collagen including lemurs [@crowley2011], moas [@rawlence2016], and giant tortoises [@vandersluis2014].

 * Line 20: remove second "of" after "efficacy-of"